This is an inspiring story from Surah Al Kahf in the Qur'an.

 The incident is set against the backdrop of a society that was deeply immersed in idol worshipping and other false beliefs.
 Deviation from the established pagan practices was not tolerated, and anyone caught breaching this belief system faced dire consequences, including physical torture and death.

-The protagonists in this story are a small number of youths, who were the sons of rulers and noblemen.
+The protagonists in this story are a small number of youths, who were reported to be the sons of rulers and noblemen.
 They are described as being in the stage of fityah, which is the age where boys begin to develop muscles and other physical characteristics of manhood.
 By today's estimate, this means that they were in their late teens or early twenties, in the physical prime of their lives: an age where most young men are indulging in the pleasures of the material and worldly life.

 They were of the elite class, and accustomed to lives of comfort and luxury.
 Even so, they realized that their townspeople were immersed in wrongful practices by worshipping other than Allah.
 Unlike their elders, they recognized the truth and secretly shunned the false gods and customs that their elders upheld.
 For this, Allah increased their faith and guided them.